Chichester – St George, Wyke, Cleveland Road

 St George’s was designed in 1901 by J E K and J P Cutts (B 81 p322) and completed in 1902; it was costed at £5,500.
 This was raised against the opposition of more prosperous members of the parish, who were content with St Mary’s.
 The material is brick, inside and out, with combinations of lancets, including five high up at the east end and pairs with roundels to the west.
 There is no sign that a tower was intended, just a small brick belfry to the south where nave and chancel join.
 The chancel clerestory windows change from single lancets to pairs with a circle over.

 The equally sober interior is well proportioned.
 Only the piers of the arcade are stone; even the moulded arches, narrower in the chancel, are brick, though the spandrels are painted white.
-The (image) only elaboration is the arches at each end enclosing the east and west lancets.
-There is no chancel arch _ a rood-beam divides the chancel and nave.
+The only elaboration is the arches at each end enclosing the east and west lancets.
+There is no chancel arch, only a rood-beam dividing the chancel and nave.
 The figures from this are mounted on the east wall.
 The roof is canted throughout and in the chancel has been painted blue.
 On the south side a small Lady Chapel continues the line of the aisle.
 The lean-to west porch was dedicated in 1913 (CDG 238 (1913) p189).

 An extension on the north side dates from 2002.

 Font: Round and looks contemporary with the church.